nicholaslws/BSF-projects/SOP/SOP.md

 On returning from food collection, bins containing food waste are unloaded from the lorry bed manually.
-They are then wheeled to the main area and weighed.
-The food waste is then fed into the grinder or handheld mixer depending on the amount of food waste collected.
+They are then wheeled to the main area and weighed. \#\#\# Raw!
+If the food waste is to be fed fresh, it is then fed into the grinder or handheld mixer depending on the amount of food waste collected.
 If the food waste is too dry, water might have to be added.
 If the food waste is too wet, dry substrate such as bread or biscuits will be added to reduce the wetness of the food.
 These additional steps helps to homogenise the quality of food waste and the optimal moisture content for the larval consumption.

+### Fermentation!

+#### EMAS preparation

+During the longer holidays or for general feeding, we might need to ferment food.
+For fermentation, we are using EM1 solution.
+We prepare it by mixing EM1, molasses and water in a 1:1:20 ratio ( \~ 5L of EM1 and molasses in a blue drum).
+After 1-2 weeks, the solution should turn a lighter shade of brown and it is then ready for use (EMAS).
+The solution can then be stored for a few months.
+You can refer to the brochures for instructions.

+#### Using EMAS

+So far, we have tried adding 10L of EM1 per bin (approximately 1:10 EMAS to food waste) which seems to work well.
+The EMAS solution can be added while food is being added or at the end before being mixed.
+The food should be filled up roughly to the handles of the bin (\~the handle squares on the inside of the bins).
+Filling beyond that point might lead to food overflowing from the bin during fermentation.
+The bins attract escapee BSFs and phorids to oviposit on the bins.
+To prevent stray maggots from entering the bins, cover the bin first with cling wrap before placing the lid.

+Due to the breakdown of the food and the extra liquids added, the fermented food might be watery at the bottom of the bin.
+It is recommended to mix it well before serving or grains can be added or the chunks of food can be sieved.
+Each drum of fermented food should be good for about three months.

+Ideally, the EM1 should not be used for \>1 generations as the community of microbes might change but we have been using it fine so far..
+After four o five generations, the EM1 seems getting less effective.
+It might be good to start a new culture after the fourth generation.

 ------------------------------------------------------------------------